Florida Household Employer Guide 2026

 Sick Leave

 Florida does not require any paid or unpaid sick leave for household workers.
-No Florida city or county currently requires paid sick leave for private employers.
+No Florida city or county currently requires paid sick leave for private employers — Florida law preempts local sick leave ordinances.

 Even though it's not required, offering some sick leave is good retention practice.
 A typical household employer offers 3–5 paid sick days per year.

-If you do offer sick leave, the simplest approach is frontloading — give your employee the full annual amount upfront at the start of each year (or pro-rated at hire).
-This avoids tracking accrual rates, carryover calculations, and unused-time reconciliation.
+If you offer sick leave voluntarily, the simplest approach is to frontload the annual amount at the start of each year or pro-rate it at hire.
+This avoids accrual tracking and keeps separation clean if your written policy says unused sick leave is not paid out.

 Vacation & PTO